 Steve McNair is one of my favorite NFL quarterbacks ever.
 Known as “Air McNair” during his college days at Alcorn State, he set (and still holds) FCS records for total offense in a career (16,823 yards), as well as the single-season record (5,799 yards of total offense).
 McNair surpassed 600 yards of offense in a game FIVE times during his college football days.
 You guessed it.
 That’s also a record.
 He still owns about two dozen records at the FCS level today.

-When he took over as the Tennessee Oilers starter — there was a weird, two-year window between the Houston Oilers and Tennessee Titans — during the 1997 NFL season, McNair racked up 3,339 yards of total offense, including the third-most rushing yards by a QB in one season (674; now ranks 13th).
+When he took over as the Tennessee Oilers starter — there was a weird, two-year window between the Houston Oilers and Tennessee Titans — during the 1997 NFL season, McNair racked up 3,339 yards of total offense, including (at the time) the third-most rushing yards by a QB in one season.
 The next year, McNair eclipsed 3,000 passing yards and averaged 7.3 yards per carry.

 McNair was way beyond his time.
 The third overall pick in the 1995 NFL Draft ultimately became the NFL’s Co-MVP in 2003, when his 100.4 quarterback rating led pro football.
 Between 1999 and 2003, the Titans tied the St. Louis Rams — the team that beat them in Super Bowl XXXIV — for the best record in the NFL (56-24).

-That’s why when Steve McNair was shot and killed on July 4, 2009 by 20-year-old Sahel Kazemi, it felt like an American hero of mine was gone.
+That’s why when Steve McNair was shot and killed on July 4, 2009 by 20-year-old Sahel Kazemi, it felt like an American hero was gone.

 Gaddy later said what he saw would haunt him every day for the rest of his life.

 Steve McNair was 36 years old.